 Elizabeth I was one of England’s most famous and powerful queens and an iconic figure in world history.
 Known also as ‘The Virgin Queen’ and ‘Good Queen Bess’, she belonged to the House of Tudor – a golden age in English history – and reigned for a total of 45 years.
 Elizabeth’s reign became known as the Elizabethan era, and some of its achievements include the unification of her subjects who were divided along religious lines, the emergence of England as a major European power, and the flourishing of the arts.
 But her life was not without controversy.

-What was Elizabeth’s Place in the Royal Family?
+Elizabeth’s Place in the Royal Family Tree

 Elizabeth's parents, Henry VIII and Anne Boleyn.
-Anne was executed less than three years after Elizabeth's birth. ( Public Domain )
+Anne was executed less than three years after Elizabeth's birth.
+(Public Domain)

 Henry VIII was succeeded by his son Edward VI who reigned for a mere six years before succumbing to tuberculosis at the age of 15.
 Edward was succeeded by Mary, who in turn ruled for five years until her death in 1558.
 As Mary died without issue, she was succeeded by her younger half-sister Elizabeth.

-King Felipe II of Spain and Queen Mary I of England , during whose reign Elizabeth was heir presumptive.
-(Bedford Collection-Woburn Abbey / Public Domain )
+King Felipe II of Spain and Queen Mary I of England, during whose reign Elizabeth was heir presumptive.
+(Bedford Collection-Woburn Abbey / Public Domain)

 One of the major problems faced by Elizabeth as she took up the reins of government was the religious division in the kingdom.
 Henry VIII had initiated the English Reformation and broke away from the Roman Catholic Church.
 The position of the newly-formed Church of England continued to be strengthened during Edward’s reign.
 His successor Mary, however, reversed the policies of her predecessors, leading to the restoration of Roman Catholicism in England.

 Elizabeth sought to achieve a compromise between the two factions.
-Elizabeth placed emphasis on the outward conformity of her subjects, declaring that she did not want to “make windows into men’s souls”, and that “there is only one Jesus Christ and all the rest is a dispute over trifles”.
+She placed emphasis on the outward conformity of her subjects, declaring that she did not want to “make windows into men’s souls”, and that “there is only one Jesus Christ and all the rest is a dispute over trifles”.

 - Bloody Mary: The Marriage, Reign, and Death of a Queen of England